kumu/compass-docs/guides/reading-the-map.md

 With the time range dropdown, you can choose the time period that Compass takes into account when it draws the map.

 If you click the settings icon <i class="fa fa-sliders">  </i> in the top right toolbar, you can access additional options.
-Aside from teh **Source** tool that you can use to bring in survey data, you can also apply color-coding, or include only certain people in the map.
+Aside from the **Source** tool that you can use to bring in survey data, you can also apply color-coding, or include only certain people in the map.

 <span class="edit-link"><a href="https://github.com/kumu/compass-docs/blob/master/guides/reading-the-map.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>